 The European Union wants to adopt the Nutri-Score on food labels – a simple and intuitive system to inform consumers about the healthiness of products.
-However, the Nutri-Score for foods is at the center of a strong debate, with some countries including Italy proposing an alternative system that they deem fairer and more scientifically correct.
+However, the Nutri-Score for foods is at the center of a strong debate, with some countries including Italy proposing an alternative system that they think fairer and more scientifically correct.

 What is the Nutri-Score?